 What happens if my organisation has not paid for my place by the time the course starts?

-- a purchase order if being invoiced before the course starts.
+• A purchase order (PO) if being invoiced

 What happens if I am running late?

-If you are running late please call the training department on 020 7289 6111 to let us know.
-The trainers can refuse entry to anyone arriving more than 30 minutes late and you will need to re-book onto another course.
-This is down to the trainers discretion on the day.
+If you are running late for a face to face course, please call the training department on 0300 123 3084 to let us know.
+The Trainers can refuse entry to anyone arriving more than 30 minutes late and you will need to re-book onto another course.
+This is at the Trainers’ discretion on the day.

-We would always recommend checking the journey times and travel status on the day of the course and leave in plenty of time to ensure you arrive at the training venue in good time.
+We would always recommend carefully checking the journey times and travel status on the day of the course and leaving in plenty of time to ensure you arrive at the training venue in good time.

 We understand that sometimes things happen that are out of your control and this may impact on your ability to get to the training venue on time.
-However, arriving after the start time could mean you miss out on important course content and late arrivals can cause disruption to the session.
+However, arriving after the start could mean you miss out on important course content and late arrivals can cause disruption to other learners.

 What do I do if I haven’t received a certificate?

 Once all your assignments have been submitted and the deadline has passed your work will be sent to the assessors.
 You should hear back within one week of the deadline to say whether you have passed or are required to submit additional information.